Roynecro97/cachedcomplete/README.md

-# fastcomplete
+# cachedcomplete
 Fast semi-static autocomplete for python

 ## Normal Usage
-The normal usage is the same as in argcomplete, only changing the import from argcomplete to fastcomplete
+The normal usage is the same as in argcomplete, only changing the import from argcomplete to cachedcomplete
 _Note: The usage of PYTHON_ARGCOMPLETE_OK stays the same as in argcomplete_
 ### For Example:
 #### Using argcomplete: